Bukola-Testimony/Microservices-DevOps-Project/README.md

 terraform plan
 ```

-Once everything runs successfully, you’ll see output of the ec2-instance IP
+Once everything runs successfully, you’ll see an output of the ec2-instance IP

 Next, you will navigate over to the AWS console and you will be able to see the following: